Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

+We next address game-theoretic properties of the Nash-bargaining-based mechanism \cite{HV-NBMM} for the linear one-sided matching market.
+By definition, the Nash bargaining solution is Pareto optimal; however easy examples show that it is neither envy-free nor incentive compatible.
+On the other hand, recent work of \cite{TV24} has shown that this mechanism satisfies very favorable properties: they showed that it satisfies envy-freeness within factor two and incentive compatibility within factor two; moreover, both bounds are tight.
+Next, using polyhedral methods they showed that it admits an envy-free and Pareto optimal solution which is moreover rational as well.
+That raised the question of finding such a solution efficiently.
+However, they showed that this problem is PPAD-hard via a reduction from the problem of computing an approximate HZ solution, which was shown to be PPAD-hard by \cite{HZ-hardness}; membership in PPAD was shown by \cite{Caragiannis-complexity}.

+As a result of these new findings, the game-theoretic properties of the one-sided Nash-bargaining-based model are almost as good as is feasible.
+Furthermore, as mentioned above, \cite{HV-NBMM} gave very fast implementations.
+That still leaves the issue of obtaining fast algorithms with proven running times; that is accomplished in the current paper.

+Another question studied in \cite{TV24} was whether two-sided markets admit envy free and Pareto optimal allocations; \cite{Bogomolnaia2004random} had given a positive answer for the case of symmetric dichotomous utilities.
+However, \cite{TV24} show that on relaxing either of the conditions, symmetry or dichotomous utilities, such an allocation may not exist.
+They gave examples of a two-sided matching market with symmetric $\{0, 1, 2\}$ utilities and another with asymmetric dichotomous utilities for which such allocations don't exist, hence precluding pricing-based mechanisms, since the latter yield envy free and Pareto optimal allocations.
+In contrast, the Nash-bargaining-based approach \cite{HV-NBMM} easily yields models for these and more general matching market settings.

+The current paper gives fast algorithms with proven running times for these more general settings as well.
+Additionally, we make the following contributions:

-\begin{enumerate} \item We establish a connection between HZ and Nash-bargaining-based models via the celebrated Eisenberg-Gale convex program \cite{eisenberg}, thereby providing a theoretical ratification, see Section \ref{sec.Relationship}. \item Whereas HZ satisfies envy-freeness, due to the presence of demand constraints, the Nash-bargaining-based models do not, and in its absence, Pareto optimality does not mean much.
-We rectify this to the extent possible by showing that these models satisfy proportionality, where the exact factor depends on the utility function being used in the particular model, see Lemmas \ref{lem:opt_lb}, \ref{lem:opt_lb_splc}, \ref{lem:opt_lb_nb}, \ref{lem:opt_lb_linear_ci} and \ref{lem:opt_lb_all}. \item We define, for the first time, a model for non-bipartite matching markets under cardinal utilities; it is also Nash-bargaining-based. \end{enumerate}
+\begin{enumerate} \item By definition, all the Nash-bargaining-based models satisfy Pareto optimality.
+However, in the absence of envy-freeness, Pareto optimality does not mean much, since highly skewed allocations become permissible.
+We rectify this to the extent possible by showing that these models satisfy proportionality, where the exact factor depends on the utility function being used in the particular model, see Lemmas \ref{lem:opt_lb}, \ref{lem:opt_lb_splc}, \ref{lem:opt_lb_nb}, \ref{lem:opt_lb_linear_ci} and \ref{lem:opt_lb_all}. \item We define, for the first time, a model for non-bipartite matching markets -- it is also Nash-bargaining-based -- and give fast algorithms for it using conditional gradient descent.
+The roommates problem under cardinal utilities is an application of this model. \end{enumerate}